22Herwin/ml-hospital/README.md

 ## Usage Notes

-- Confirm Admission updates hospital occupancy and logs to CSV.
+- **Confirm Admission** updates hospital occupancy, saves to SQLite, and logs to CSV
-- Auto-routing chooses the next hospital with available beds in the same ward type.
+- **Auto-routing** chooses the next hospital with available beds in the same ward type
-- Bed occupancy editor lets you simulate capacity scenarios.
+- **Bed Occupancy Editor** lets you simulate capacity scenarios
-- Plotly charts visualize ward/hospital capacity (bar/stacked/heatmap/gauges).
+- **Plotly Charts** visualize ward/hospital capacity (bar/stacked/heatmap/gauges)

----

-## Screenshots

-- Clinical Analysis Results
-- Ward Capacity Monitor (Plotly)
-- Recent Admissions
-- Bed Occupancy Editor
+- **Timeline View** shows all admissions with filtering by date, ward, and hospital
+- **Real-time Sync** — Refresh DataGrip to see new admissions instantly

 ---